 top of page

-“There has been much emphasis given to the importance of children attending early childhood education centres as it prepares them in early literacy, numeracy, and cognitive skills, or School Readiness as some call it.
+“There has been much emphasis given to the importance of children attending early childhood education centers as it prepares them in early literacy, numeracy, and cognitive skills, or School Readiness as some call it.
 However, we often lose sight that ‘Life Readiness’ is the ultimate goal of education; the process of building important everyday practical and socio-emotional skills that your child will leverage throughout their life should begin in preschool years”.

 Let’s revise some key ideas: